12 UX design examples that drive user action (2026)

 Good UX for boosting conversion

 Asking people to pay for your product can be tricky.
-If you don't get it right, it can actually turn users off of you product.
+If you don't get it right, it can actually turn users off your product.

-People are bound to hesitate before punching in their credit card number, no matter how positive their experience with your freemium product or platform has been.
+People are bound to hesitate before punching in their credit card number, no matter how positive their experience with your freemium product has been.
 When it comes to upgrading, when and how you ask matters.
-Here are a few companies that are doing it right:
+Here are a few companies doing it right:

 4. Slack's timely upsells

-Slack is a communication platform for business teams that centralizes project management by bringing teams, files, and external app integrations into a single space for the ultimate collaborative tool.
+Slack is a communication platform for business teams that centralizes messaging, files, and external app integrations into a single workspace.

 Source